nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 .. sourcecode:: bash

-  AUTHORS       examples       scratch        utils      waf.bat* bindings      LICENSE        src            utils.py   waf-tools build         ns3            test.py*       utils.pyc  wscript
-  CHANGES.html  README         testpy-output  VERSION    wutils.py
-  doc           RELEASE_NOTES  testpy.supp    waf*       wutils.pyc
+  AUTHORS          doc        RELEASE_NOTES.md  utils     waf-tools bindings         examples   scratch           utils.py  wscript CHANGES.html     LICENSE    src               VERSION   wutils.py contrib          Makefile   test.py           waf CONTRIBUTING.md  README.md  testpy.supp       waf.bat

 Change into the ``examples/tutorial`` directory.
 You should see a file named ``first.cc`` located there.
 This is a script that will create a simple